admibrill/lingmo-wiki/docs/en/wiki/installation-guide.md

 # Installation Guide

 > [!Warning]
-> Please be aware that LingmoOS is in **BETA** - what this means is that LingmoOS is under heavy development and therefore **NOT** ready for every day use.
+> Please be aware that Lingmo OS is in **BETA** - what this means is that Lingmo OS is under heavy development and therefore **NOT** ready for every day use.

-In this tutorial, we will guide you through the steps required to install LingmoOS on your PC.
+In this tutorial, we will guide you through the steps required to install Lingmo OS on your PC.
 It would be advised to view the [FAQ](faq) before installing.

 ## *1* Preparation